vivliostyle/vfm/docs/vfm.md

 # Vivliostyle Flavored Markdown: Working Draft

 Vivliostyle Flavored Markdown (VFM), a Markdown syntax optimized for book authoring.
 It is standardized and published for Vivliostyle and its sibling projects.

-## Principles

-1. Rule of least surprise
-   - Should be lined and matched to another Markdown syntax.
-1. (Mostly) backward-compatible syntax. should not be incorrectly rendered in Markdown editor like Typora.

-## Spec

-- Implemented top on CommonMark and GFM.
+VFM is implemented top on CommonMark and GFM.

-### Hard new line
+## Hard new line

 - A newline puts `<br/>` to the end of a line.
 - Consecutive 2 newlines creates a new sentence block.